 1. Learnable Gaussian Feature Embedding \(\texttt{FE}_\phi\)

-Let \(\phi = \{(\mu_i, \Sigma_i, f_i): i=1, \dots, N\}\) be the set of Gaussian model parameters, where \(\mu_i \in \mathbb{R}^{d}\) is a position of a Gaussian, \(\Sigma_i \in \mathbb{S}^{d}_{++}\) is a covariance matrix, and each Gaussian has a learnable feature embedding \(f_i \in \mathbb{R}^{k}\).
-Given an input coordinate \(x \in \mathbb{R}^d\), the learnable Gaussian feature embedding \(\texttt{FE}_\phi:\mathbb{R}^d \rightarrow \mathbb{R}^{k}\) is extracted as follows:
+Let \(\phi = \{(\mu_i, \Sigma_i, f_i): i=1, \dots, N\}\) be the set of Gaussian model parameters, where \(\mu_i \in \mathbb{R}^d\) is a position of a Gaussian and \(\Sigma_i \in \mathbb{S}^{d}_{++}\) is a covariance matrix.
+Each Gaussian has a learnable feature embedding \(f_i \in \mathbb{R}^k\) for a feature dimension \(k\).
+For simplicity, we consider \(k=1\).
+Given an input coordinate \(x \in \mathbb{R}^d\), the learnable embedding \(\texttt{FE}_\phi:\mathbb{R}^d \rightarrow \mathbb{R}\) extracts Gaussian features as follows.

-where \(k\) is the input dimension of MLP, \(N\) is the number of Gaussians and \(G_i\) represents the \(i\)-th Gaussian function. \(\texttt{FE}_\phi\) maps an input coordinate to a feature embedding by a weighted sum of the individual features \(f_i\) of each Gaussian.
-To enhance the expressive capability, we can use different Gaussians for each feature dimension.
-Further details are provided in Appendix A.1.
+where \(N\) is the number of Gaussians and \(G_i\) represents the \(i\)-th Gaussian function. \(\texttt{FE}_\phi\) maps an input coordinate to a feature embedding by a weighted sum of the individual features \(f_i\) of each Gaussian.
+Extensions to \(k>1\) for enhanced expressiveness are provided in Appendix A.1.
 All Gaussian parameters \(\phi\) are learnable and iteratively updated throughout the training process.
 This dynamic adjustment, akin to adaptive mesh-based numerical methods, optimizes the structure of the underlying Gaussian functions to accurately approximate the solution functions.

 Once the features are extracted, a neural network processes the feature to produce the solution outputs.